srisatyakrishna5/vscode-my-custom-theme/README.md

 ## 🔧 Customization

-You can further customize the theme by modifying the `themes/developer-focus-dark.json` file.
+You can further customize the theme by modifying the `themes/deep-focus-dark.json` file in your local installation.
 Here are some common customizations:

 ### Change the Accent Color
 ```json